German Propaganda Archive Calvin University

 line

 Background: Fred Oelßner was a member of the Politbüro and responsible for the SED’s Propaganda Department at the time.
-It is typical of a large number of speeches and resolutions on the SED’s part on the necessity of improving propaganda.
+This is typical of a large number of speeches and resolutions on the SED’s part on the necessity of improving propaganda.

 The source: Über die allseitige Verbesserung unserer politisch-ideologischen Massenarbeit.
 Diskussionsrede auf dem IV.
 Parteitag der Sozialistischen Einheitspartei Deutschlands (Berlin: Dietz Verlag, 1954).